lolmaxz/staff-handbooks/docs/event-staff-handbook/event-roles.md

 ## Event Security
 ---

-Our team responsible for the safety and security of events.
+The team responsible for the safety and security of events!

 ### Security Responsibilities: